Glooring/axiom-image-click-downloader/README.md

-Below is a **complete** and **professionally detailed** `README.md` in English.
-It includes:

-- Project overview and purpose
-- Folder structures with explanations
-- Step-by-step setup instructions
-- How to run the Python server both as a script and as a standalone `.exe` created with PyInstaller
-- How to install and use the Chrome extension

-Feel free to copy this into a file named `README.md` in your repository.

----

 # Axiom Image Click Downloader

 This project allows you to **automatically download images from [https://axiom.trade/pulse](https://axiom.trade/pulse)** as **`.png`** files whenever you click on them, bypassing the default Google Lens behavior.
 The core components are: